Skip to main content

 The Basics of Governmental AggregationWhat is aggregation?

 Aggregation is an option under Ohio law to purchase electricity and/or natural gas for members of a buying group.
-Buying energy in bulk can give communities leverage to negotiate better rates and potentially reduce administrative costs.
-The utility continues to deliver electricity or natural gas to the residents’ homes, but the price of the energy supplied is negotiated by the aggregator.
+Buying energy in bulk gives communities leverage to negotiate better rates and potentially reduce administrative costs.
+The local distribution utility continues to deliver electricity or natural gas to the residents’ homes, but the price of the energy supplied is negotiated by the aggregation program.

 Governmental aggregations